 Saving Money Tip #2: Automatically Deduct Retirement Savings From Your Paycheck

-The best part about these company sponsored plans is that many companies offer some sort of company match should you choose to participate.
+The best part about these company sponsored plans is that many companies offer a company match should you choose to participate.
 In other words, your boss will match your savings by giving you more money.
 That is straight cash homey, and it is FREE!
 HOLLA!
 Do your future self a favor and start contributing to a work sponsored 401k or IRA today!

 Saving Money Tip #3: Try Online Banking

-Online banking is great because it gives you an ”up to the minute” picture of what your account balance looks like.
-It makes it very easy to track your money because it gives you instant feedback.
+Online banking is great because it gives you an “up to the minute” picture of what your account balance looks like.
+It makes it very easy to track your money because you get instant feedback.
 Furthermore, you can save money by not having to write checks for every bill you pay.
-While the initial setup takes a bit of time, you will save yourself hours of check writing once it is done.
+While the initial setup takes a bit of time, you will save yourself hours of check writing once it’s done.
 If you haven’t already moved to online banking, you should definitely check it out.

-Although it may not be considered traditional online banking, there are several rad apps out there that you can use to track your savings and spending as well.
-The most popular app is called Mint.com.
-In order to get started, simply create an account through Mint.com.
-You’ll be asked to connect your bank accounts to the program.
-From there, you are ready to save!
-Mint.com provides all kinds of neat charts and graphs that will help you to track your income, spending, and savings.
+If you want to get even more high-techy, there are several rad apps out there that you can use to track your savings and spending as well.
+Our favorite financial app is Personal Capital.
+Their free financial software helps you to see all of your wealth in one place.
+Not only does it help you see your retirement accounts, but it also provides all kinds of neat charts and graphs that will help you to track your income, spending, and savings.
 It is a pretty groovy way to keep track of your money!
 Plus, while your friends might think you’re a tool for budgeting, they might cut you some slack for doing it in a high-tech way.
 Bonus!

 Saving Money Tip #4: Make a Budget

-If you really want to get a hold of your finances and start saving money immediately, the best thing that you can do is to make a budget.
+If you really want to get a hold of your finances and start saving money immediately, the absolute best thing that you can do is to make a budget.
 Using a budget gives your money a purpose.
-Dave Ramsey likes to say that a budget makes your money behave.
-By creating a budget, you are consciously telling your money what it should be doing that month.
+By creating a budget, you are consciously telling your money what it should be doing each and every month.

-While saving money may not come natural to you, anybody can learn to do it.
-Simply, adopt a mindset that saving is important to you, and stick with it.
+While saving money may not come naturally to you, anybody can learn how to do it.
+Simply, adopt a mindset that saving is important to you and stick with it!
 So, what are you waiting for?
 There is no better time to start saving money than TODAY!